Brian-Weloba/Brian-Weloba/README.md

 I am Brian, a budding Designer/Developer and general tinkerer.

-🔭 I’m currently working on Andriod Casting with DRM protection.
+🔭 I’m currently working on a payment microservice with spring boot.

-🌱 I’m learning Spring framework.
+🌱 I’m learning Spring, C# and CI/CD.

 ⚡ Fun fact: My middle name, Nyongesa, means I was born on a Saturday.